KittyGiraudel/sass-guidelines/index.md

 Appending the unit as a string to a number results in a string, preventing any additional operation on the value.
 This is not what you want.

+### Calculations

-Top level of Sass numeric calculations should always be wrapped in parenthesis.
+**Top-level numeric calculations should always be wrapped in parenthesis**.
 This requirement not only dramatically improves readability, but also prevents some edge cases by forcing Sass to evaluate the content of parenthesis.

 {% highlight scss %}
 // Yep